 Connecting rod choices are either the L24 or the L28 depending on what combo you pick.
 One thing to remember is that the early 240Z rods (up to 4/71) had 8mm rod bolts and the later 240Z rods (5/71-6/81) had 9mm rod bolts.
 You want the rods with the 9mm bolts.
 You should buy and replace all the rod bolts and nuts with new Nissan parts or use ARP brand bolts and nuts.
 The ARP company makes racing hardware that is very good.

 Piston choices like the other items, needs to be decided based on your desired configuration.
 When buying your pistons, pay the extra for Nissan factory if possible and definitely use Nissan factory rings.
 Custom forged pistons are good if you plan to run high boost.
 Also use Nissan factory bearings if you can.
 The quality of the factory parts is best and many race engines have used these bearings.
 On the piston chart, where is says cut .5, this means having the top of the piston milled or cut down .5mm.
 This keeps the piston top or deck from sticking out of the top of the block.

-The head gasket chart shows three choices.
+The head gasket chart (See table in Part 1) shows three choices.
 The HKS metal head gaskets are available from Nissan Motorsports.
 Although a bit pricey, these are the only gaskets to use when boring the block for larger than 88mm pistons.